How Yoga Helps Reconnect Us to What Was Taken

 What happened?
 In a word: colonization—spiritual colonization.
 Long before Europeans colonized others, they were colonized themselves.
 As Christianity spread across Europe, it replaced indigenous traditions with institutional control.
 The divine feminine was exiled, and experiential spirituality was replaced with rigid doctrine.

-The Church essentially created a spiritual protection racket: declare everyone guilty, then sell salvation.
-Generations internalized fear and shame, policing their desires and bodies.
+The Church essentially created a spiritual protection racket: they declared everyone guilty, then sold salvation.
 Over time, Europeans were reshaped to fit a worldview that demanded domination over self, others, and the Earth.

 Europe’s First Colonization

 These were not random panics but organized campaigns to destroy indigenous European spirituality.
-Tens of thousands of women—healers, midwives, ritual leaders—were executed not for magic, but for preserving Earth-based wisdom outside of Church control.
+Tens of thousands of women—healers, midwives, ritual leaders, herbalists—were executed not for magic, but for preserving Earth-based wisdom outside of Church control.

 White Privilege and White Poverty

-We hear much about white privilege, and it’s real – I won’t deny that for a moment.
-But there’s a contradiction we don’t talk about as often: an aspect of “white poverty”.
+We talk about white privilege, and we should.
+It’s real.
+Structural.
+Ongoing.
+But there’s another layer that rarely gets named: white poverty.
 Not material poverty, but a poverty of spirit and culture.
 By this I mean the loss of our sacred traditions, the inheritance of fear-based religion, and the awkward, unrooted way so many of us now seek meaning.
 It can feel tone-deaf or even offensive to speak of white people having any kind of loss – after all, didn’t white colonizers choose to give up their old ways and adopt Christianity, then go on to oppress others?
 But many did not choose; their ancestors were coerced generations ago, and the choices made in the name of survival (converting to the dominant religion, assimilating for safety or advantage) had lasting costs.

 Seeking Reconnection (Body, Breath, Belonging)

 When I guide a class through sun salutations or a heart-opening pose, I often sense an emotional release in the room.
-It’s as if the very act of moving with the breath, of honoring the sun (a very ancient impulse!), touches a place deep inside.
-Yoga, for many, becomes a bridge – a way back to what was lost.
-It’s ironic and beautiful: a practice that originated in India is helping descendants of Europe remember how to inhabit the sacred in their own skin.
-There’s a reason yoga feels good to us beyond the physical stretch.
-As one white yoga teacher confessed, “Practicing yoga brought me a strong body, a stable mind, and a spirit that felt connected to something larger.”
-It gave meaning, community, and a taste of the sacred that Western life wasn’t giving her.
+It’s as if the very act of moving with the breath, of honouring the sun (a very ancient impulse!), touches a place deep inside.
 In my studio, I’ve had students share that yoga is the first time they learned to feel rather than suppress, to trust their body rather than feel ashamed of it.
 They come alive in a way that standard gym classes or church sermons never evoked.

 However, this seeking can be fraught.
-We must acknowledge that yoga and other Eastern or Indigenous practices don’t exist just to fill our void.
-They are living traditions of other cultures, not trendy accessories for us to sample.
 The goal isn’t to appropriate or escape into someone else’s heritage, but to use these experiences to awaken something in ourselves.
-I sometimes remind my students: Yoga is not a replacement for what we lost.
+Yoga is not a replacement for what we lost.
 It’s a pointer, a midwife helping birth a remembrance.
 If we approach with humility, yoga can teach us how to re-inhabit our own bodies and perhaps even inspire us to learn about our own ancestors’ ways (however distant or fragmented).

 I think of it like this: Yoga opens the door of the house, airs it out, and says, “See, the sacred was here all along.”
 It invites us to be present and listen.
-In that listening, some have found themselves drawn to explore European paganism or folk traditions in addition to yoga – not out of rejection of yoga, but because yoga showed them the possibility of a spiritually connected life.
+In that listening, some have found themselves drawn to explore European paganism or folk traditions alongside yoga.
 For others, yoga simply provides a non-dogmatic space to pray with their whole being.

 Yoga as a Bridge Home

-I write this not as a condemnation of Christianity or any religion per se – there are many Christians today reclaiming the mystical, loving core of their faith, and that is beautiful.
-Rather, I write to name the historical truths and the emotional realities that underlie this modern phenomenon of “so many white people in yoga classes.”
-It’s easy to dismiss it as appropriation or fad.
-But underneath, there is a story of loss and longing – of white privilege built on the ruins of our own indigenous past, and of white poverty in the soul.
-A story of how a dominator culture was born in Europe, spread through the world, and now leaves even its inheritors spiritually adrift.
+I write this to name the historical truths and the emotional realities that underlie this modern phenomenon of “so many white people in yoga classes.”
+It’s easy to dismiss it as appropriation or a fad.
+But underneath, there is a story of loss and longing, of white privilege built on the ruins of our own indigenous past, and of white poverty in the soul.
+A story of how a dominator culture was born in Europe, spread through the world, and now leaves even its inheritors spiritually amputated.

 By understanding this, we can approach our yoga (and any cross-cultural spiritual practice) with more awareness and respect.
-We can critique the violent imposition of religion – how it was “not offered generously but forced with swords and schools,” how children were taken, languages banned, ceremonies outlawed in the name of saving souls – and we can hold that alongside compassion for the descendants of both the colonized and the colonizer.
+We can critique the violent imposition of religion, how it was “not offered generously but forced with swords and schools,” and we can hold that alongside compassion for the descendants of both the colonized and the colonizer.
 We are all trying to heal from that legacy.